gulis1/BotWebo2/README.md

 <br>
 [See more...](sources/lib/sauces.py)
 <br>
-To find the source for an image in your computer, send the image with "/sauce" as the comment.
+If an image is attached to a message, the search will be done fot that image.

 <h3 id="anilist"> Anilist commands</h3>

 * [**anime** name](sources/commands/anime.py)       _Gets the remaining time until the next episode of the specified anime._
 <br>
 [See more...](sources/lib/animeStuff.py)
 ---
 <h3 id="news">Anime news</h3>

-First you must have 2 discord channels called "anime-webonews" and "manga-webonews" or change the channels name in the [news.py](sources/commands/news.py)'s header, called _ANIME_CHANNEL_ and _MANGA_CHANNEL_.
+First you must have 2 discord channels called "anime-webonews" and "manga-webonews" or change the channels name in [news.py](sources/commands/news.py)'s header, called _ANIME_CHANNEL_ and _MANGA_CHANNEL_.

-Then, every 20 mins the bot will send the most recently anime news.
+Then, every 20 mins the bot will send the most recent anime news.

-Created using the [animenewsnetwork.com](https://www.animenewsnetwork.com) newsfeed
+Created using the [animenewsnetwork.com](https://www.animenewsnetwork.com) newsfeed.

 [File here](https://www.animenewsnetwork.com/news/atom.xml)